MilenaMMay/blog/index.md

 ## Hello! 👋

 Welcome to my blog.
-I'm Milena, a software developer, agile practicioner, coach and leader and a remote work enthusiast. 😃
+I'm Milena, a software developer, agile practitioner, coach and leader and a remote work enthusiast. 😃

 ### Blogposts
 * [One-on-ones](/blog/one_on_ones.html) (2022, May)